suFi7867/BOAT_CLONE_VANILLA_JS/README.md

 ## 🚀 Features
 - Login and Signup User Account
 - Product Sorting Based on Price, Rating and Name
-- My Orders Section for details of all ordered item
-- Wishlist Add and Remove Items
 - Cart Add and Remove Items
 - Cart Update Quantities
 - Address Management